(1) the payment of claims of known creditors and claimants has been made or provided for;

 (1) the name of the corporation;

-(2) the date and time the dissolution is effective; and
+(2) the date the dissolution was filed with the secretary of state; and

 (3) a statement that the corporation is dissolved at the effective date and time of the dissolution.